Financials

 Cost of sales and gross profit

-Cost of sales for H1 2024 of US$ 8.0 million, increased by 8% (on a decrease in revenues of 8%), as compared to US$ 7.5 million in H1 2023, with a gross profit margin of 63% in H1 2024 compared to 69% in H1 2023.
-The decrease in gross profit and the corresponding decrease in gross profit margin were primarily due to decreased overall sales, and product mix (primarily GCAL's higher cost of goods sold).
+Cost of sales for H1 2025 of US$ 6.6 million decreased by 17%, as compared to US$8.0 million reported in H1 2024 (on a decrease in revenues of 30%), with a gross profit margin of 57% in H1 2025 compared to 63% in H1 2024.
+The decrease in gross profit and the corresponding decrease in gross profit margin were primarily due to decreased overall sales.

 Research and development expenses